harlan-zw/nuxt-webpack-optimisations/README.md

 - ✔️ Nuxt v2
 - ✔️ Nuxt bridge
-- ✔️ Nuxt 3 (vite needs to be disabled)
+- ✔️ Nuxt 3 _⚠ Vite needs to be disabled.
+You probably don't need this module._

 ## Setup